Producers

 Magic Circle Productions LLC

-Their interest in Detroit dates back to 2013, when they visited the city to shoot a segment of their video installation, Cosmopolis: 49 Waltzes For The World.
-Captivated by Detroit, its culture, and the resilient spirit of its residents, the filmmakers were determined to return.
-Jazz fans of longstanding, The Best of the Best — Jazz from Detroit gives them the opportunity to dig deeper into the fertile cultural and historical soil of Detroit.
+Daniel Loewenthal and Roberta Friedman, filmmaking partners in their company, Magic Circle Productions LLC, have collaborated on multiple films about the African American experience.
+Power to Heal: Medicare and The Civil Rights Revolution (2018), an award-winning documentary about Medicare’s role in desegregating hospitals, was narrated by Danny Glover and aired nationally on PBS.
+Friedman and Loewenthal were two of the producers, and Loewenthal directed the film.
+Their interest in Detroit dates to 2013, when they visited the city to shoot a segment of their video installation, Cosmopolis: 49 Waltzes for the World, ultimately seen at the Baryshnikov Art Center in New York and the Montclair (N.J) Art Museum.
+Captivated by Detroit and the resilient spirit of its residents, the filmmakers were determined to return.
+The Best of the Best: Jazz from Detroit provided the opportunity to dig deeper into the city’s fertile cultural and historical soil.

 Daniel Loewenthal